schadenfred/proscrypt-koans/README.md

 ## koan 1.9: Checkout this branch on your machine

-Let's get your machine switched to this branch of our code.
+Let's get your machine switched to this branch of our code -- the one you're reading.
 To do so we're going to pass a 'checkout' command, and several arguments to Git.
-The first argument is that we'd like to checkout a branch '-b', the second argument is what we'd like to call the branch, 'chapter-1,' and the third argument is that we'd like our local chapter-1 to track our 'origin' remote's 'chapter-1' branch.
+The first argument to Git is that we'd like to checkout a branch '-b'; the second argument is that we'd like to call the branch 'chapter-1,' and the third argument is that we'd like our local branch 'chapter-1' to track our 'origin' remote's 'chapter-1' branch.

 `$ git checkout -b chapter-1 origin/chapter-1`